prakashjayy/prakashjayy/README.md

 ## About me 🕴️
 I have been working in the deep learning field for over 9 years.
 I enjoy learning things from scratch and love writing and teaching about them.
 I am known for my attention to detail—you'll often find me documenting my findings in thorough reports.
 For any project, I start by gathering information, collecting data, and establishing a solid evaluation framework.
 I focus on understanding the fundamentals and take a mathematical approach to every problem.

-### List of projects I worked and were productionized.
+### List of projects I worked and went into production.

 - Talking heads: Multimodal Generative AI system.
 Trained on 5k+ hours of audio+video data.
 [2025]
-- SyncNet: CLIP type model for audio+video alignment.
+- SyncNet: Contrastive learning, CLIP type model for audio+video alignment.
 Trained on 10k+ hours of audio+video data.
 [2024]
 - Identifying defects from Product X-rays.
-Non-destructive testing . self supervision (200k+ images) + semantic segmentation (25k+ images).
+Non-destructive testing . self supervision (200k+ images) + segmentation (25k+ images).
 - 3D object detection: Finding nodules on Chest CT.
 Trained on 200k CT Scans.
 [2023]
-- Identifying Humans in drone footage - thermal and normal cameras - Trained on 100+ hours of data.
+- 2D object detection: Identifying Humans in drone footage - thermal and normal cameras - Trained on 100+ hours of data.
 [2022]
-- Quantifying brand presence in retail shelfs.
-Detecting 200+ objects from single images and identifying 5000+ SKUs.
+- 2D object detection and long tail classification: Quantifying brand presence in retail shelfs, Detecting 200+ objects from single image and identifying 5000+ SKUs.
 Trained on 100k+ images [2020-21]
-- Identifying diabetic retinopathy from Eye Images.
-Trained on 50k images [2018]
+- Image classification: Identifying diabetic retinopathy from Eye Images.
+Trained on 50k images [2018]. `This is not productionized`

 ## Competitions
 Below are some competations where I was in Top-25